-Continuing law prohibits a person from permitting a motor vehicle owned by the person or under the person's control to be driven by another if any of the following apply: (1) the offender knows or has reasonable cause to believe that the other person does not have a valid driver's or commercial driver's license or permit or valid nonresident driving privileges, (2) the offender knows or has reasonable cause to believe that the other person's driver's or commercial driver's license or permit or nonresident operating privileges have been suspended or canceled under any provision of the Revised Code, (3) the offender knows or has reasonable cause to believe that the other person's act of driving the motor vehicle would violate any prohibition contained in R.C.
+Existing law prohibits a person from permitting a motor vehicle owned by the person or under the person's control to be driven by another if any of the following apply: (1) the offender knows or has reasonable cause to believe that the other person does not have a valid driver's or commercial driver's license or permit or valid nonresident driving privileges, (2) the offender knows or has reasonable cause to believe that the other person's driver's or commercial driver's license or permit or nonresident operating privileges have been suspended or canceled under any provision of the Revised Code, (3) the offender knows or has reasonable cause to believe that the other person's act of driving the motor vehicle would violate any prohibition contained in R.C.
 Chapter 4509., or (4) the offender knows or has reasonable cause to believe that the other person's act of driving would be a state OVI offense, a state OVUAC offense, or a violation of any substantially equivalent municipal ordinance.
-A violation of this prohibition is "wrongful entrustment of a motor vehicle," a misdemeanor of the first degree.
-The offender is subject to a class seven license suspension and the impoundment or forfeiture of the motor vehicle involved.
-(R.C.
-4511.203.)

-The act expands the above prohibition so that it also prohibits a person from permitting a motor vehicle owned by the person or under the person's control to be driven by another if the offender knows or has reasonable cause to believe that the vehicle is the subject of an immobilization waiver order issued under the act and the other person is prohibited from operating the vehicle under that order.
-The new prohibition is subject to the same prohibitions as under continuing law for the other prohibitions.
+The bill expands the above prohibition so that it applies in an additional set of circumstances.
+Under the bill, in addition to the prohibited conduct described in the preceding paragraph, the prohibition prohibits a person from permitting a motor vehicle owned by the person or under the person's control to be driven by another if the offender knows or has reasonable cause to believe that the vehicle is the subject of an immobilization waiver order issued under the bill (see "Vehicle immobilization waiver order," above) and the other person is prohibited from operating the vehicle under that order.
 (R.C.
 4511.203(A)(5) and cross references in (B).)